How an Open Door Policy in the Workplace Can Benefit Your Business

 - A manager, supervisor, or owner can isolate themselves from their teams.

 - Overall team morale can plummet in an environment where no open discussion takes place or there's a perception of a secretive company culture.

 - The quality of the culture can decline, which can lead to a drop in productivity and/or increased employee turnover.

-How well employees communicate with a business owner or leader can also impact the bottom line.
+How easily employees can communicate with a business owner or leader can also impact the bottom line.
 An individual who's blocked by an operational issue or obstacle may not be as productive as they could be.
-What they need is access to someone who can advise them or help resolve the issue.
-That's why it's essential to look at what constitutes an open-door policy and begin implementing one that makes sense for your business.
+What they may need is access to someone who can advise them or help resolve the issue.
+That's why it's essential to take steps to implement an open door policy that makes sense for your business.

-- When designing the policy, start by determining when you want to be accessible – maybe in the morning or afternoon, or for limited times during the week.
+- When designing an open door policy at work, start by determining when you want to be accessible.
+This may be in the morning or afternoon, or for limited times during the week.

-- If you and your staff are onsite, let employees know that when they find your door open, they're welcome to drop in and share their thoughts or inquiries.
+- If you and your staff are onsite, let employees know that when they find your door open, they're welcome to drop in and share their thoughts or ask questions.
 Conversely, when your door is closed, it may be better for them to schedule some time to meet with you.

-- It's okay to establish open-door boundaries, as well.
+- Set and follow through on open door boundaries.
 Remind employees that your time, like theirs, is extremely valuable.
 Being responsible for the company's overall well-being means you can't be personally available as much as you might like.
 Encourage employees to carefully think through a problem and possible solution on their own before approaching you.

-- Also, let them know this policy doesn't exist to spread gossip or rumors.
-The focus is always on exploring obstacles or opportunities and coming up with practical solutions.
+- Let your staff know that an open door policy doesn't exist to spread gossip or rumors.
+The focus is always on exploring obstacles or opportunities, and coming up with practical solutions and next steps.

-On your part, an open-door policy is a great chance to hone your listening skills.
+An open door communication policy is a great chance to hone your listening skills.
 This can be difficult, as many owners and managers are often eager to talk and may feel a need to fill the voids in a conversation.
-But they might be better served using active listening and a closer observation of the employee's nonverbal cues.
-The ability to listen well is beneficial in virtually all business situations, so this is a great way to sharpen those skills to help deal later with customers and vendors.
+You may better serve your team members when you use active listening and a closer observation of the employee's nonverbal cues.
+The ability to listen well is beneficial in virtually all business situations, so this is a great way to sharpen those skills to use later with customers and vendors.

 Communication is an essential resource for engaging and retaining your valued employees.
-Keep those lines open with an active open door policy in the workplace, you can help keep morale up and reinforce your dedication to your staff.
+In keeping those lines open with an active open door policy in the workplace, you can help keep morale up and reinforce your dedication to your staff.